tmendenhall/Enhanced_Keyboard_Fidget/README.md

 # Enhanced Keyboard Fidget

 A four-switch, four-LED desk fidget running Go on an ATmega328.
 Press a switch, get a light.
-Three interaction modes, selected at power-on, plus a deliberate reset gesture to get back between them.
+Four interaction modes, selected at power-on, plus a deliberate reset gesture to get back between them.

 Built on a breadboard with tactile buttons standing in for MX keyboard switches — an MX switch is a plain SPST momentary contact, so the prototype transfers to real switches one-for-one.